wemake-services/wemake-python-styleguide/README.md

 0. Assume or check types, use `mypy` instead
 1. Reformat code, since we believe that developers should do that
 2. Check for `SyntaxError` or exceptions, write tests instead
-3. Appeal to everyone, this is **our** linter.
+3. Appeal to everyone.
 But, you can [switch off](https://wemake-python-styleguide.readthedocs.io/en/latest/pages/usage/setup.html#ignoring-violations) any rules that you don't like

 ## Show your style